anttieskola/aje/README.md

 // All will work fine
 ```

+### indexes
+- Numeric data fields can't be made tag, index breaks and nothing is found
+- When we add fields to model's/indexe's redis data has to be updated or reloaded even if json has default value but the field is missing in redis data of key and query won't work

 ### Guid/Url type of columns in index
 So I had added stuff with bogus to redis and was trying to search does any article have source
 url `https://rosetta.net/decentralized/human/refined-granite-shoes`.
 So the source field was added